Excited states of coherent harmonic qubits with long-range photon coupling and dissipation: Abstract

 \section{Abstract}

 It is known that ensembles of interacting oscillators or qubits can exhibit the phenomenon of quantum synchronization.
 In this work we consider a set of $N$ identical two-state systems that we call ``harmonic qubits'', because the kinetic part of their Hamiltonian is of the form $\omega_0 \sum_i a^\dagger_i a_i$, coupled through a multi-state ``photon'' mode subject to dissipation.
 It has been proven numerically that when the coupling between the qubits and the photon is sufficiently strong, the ensemble condenses into a ground state with negative energy, the energy gap is proportional to $N$ and there are clear cross correlations $\langle a^\dagger_i a_j \rangle$.
 Here we are interested into the energy spectrum of the excited states of this system.
-In order to obtain information on this spectrum we introduce a weak coupling of each qubit with an external oscillator of variable frequency $\omega$ and we check via Monte Carlo time evolution for which values of $\omega$ variations in the occupation of the external oscillator occur.
+In order to obtain information on the coherent transitions we introduce a weak coupling of each qubit with an external oscillator of variable frequency $\omega$ and we check via Monte Carlo time evolution for which values of $\omega$ variations in the occupation of the external oscillator occur.
 After adding a second external oscillator coupled to the first only through the $N$ qubits, we also look at the energy transfer between the two external oscillators in dependence on their frequency, a transfer which is possible only through the excited states of the qubits.
-We find that below the threshold of strong coupling between qubits and photon mode (when the ground state energy $E_0$ is zero), the energy transfer only occurs at frequencies close to the base frequency $\omega_0$.
-On the other hand, above threshold (when $E_0<0$) one finds resonant transfer at frequencies which are definitely higher, and growing with $N$.
-This signals the presence of collective excited states with large energy gaps, which are absent below threshold.
+Above threshold (when $E_0<0$) we find resonant transfer at frequencies which are definitely higher, and growing with $N$.
+This signals the presence of collective excited states, separated by large energy gaps, which are absent below threshold.